PitCoder/DataMining/README.md

 #### Table Index and Data Selection

+> The table index shows the current selected table from the database and its attributes, here the user selects the attributes to which analysis will be apply.

 <p align="center">
   <img src="https://github.com/PitCoder/DataMining/blob/master/Img/data_selection.png" alt="Data Selection"/>
 </p>

 #### Parameters and Functions Setup

+> Here parameters and functions are set, establishing the criteria that define how the decision tree will be made.

 <p align="center">
   <img src="https://github.com/PitCoder/DataMining/blob/master/Img/param_config.png" alt="Parameters and Functions Setup"/>